Officials announce new investigation into Atlanta's infamous child murders

 The series explores how the cases were handled and if Williams is truly the killer.

-Hollywood Producer Will Packer is one of the executive producers on the project and told NBC’s Nightly News that the cases are "one of the great American tragedies that in my opinion hasn't gotten enough of a profile.
+Packer is one of the executive producers on the project and told NBC Nightly News that the cases are "one of the great American tragedies that in my opinion hasn't gotten enough of a profile.
 There hasn't been enough attention paid to what was a great travesty."

-Known for producing box office hits like “Girl’s Trip,” “Think Like a Man,” and “Stomp the Yard,” Packer said this project caught his eye because justice still has not been served.
+Known for producing box office hits such as “Girl’s Trip,” “Think Like a Man,” and “Stomp the Yard,” Packer said this project caught his eye because justice still has not been served.

-"What a lot of people don't understand is that a lot of these family member who are survivors, they have never had true closure," said Packer.
+"What a lot of people don't understand is that a lot of these family members who are survivors, they have never had true closure," he said.

 Leach-Bell calls herself a fighter and explained that she is still fighting for justice for Curtis.